 As one of the leading Japanese knotweed removal specialists in South Wales, we have gained a number of industry-recognised accreditations.
 All of our Japanese knotweed removal technicians are properly trained and qualified to complete their job, and that's why so many people choose us for their Japanese knotweed removal!

 We can offer you a FREE, no-obligation lawn survey to establish the extent of your Japanese knotweed problem, then we can treat it for you.
-This way, you won't have to concern yourself with the legalities of Japanese knotweed.
+This way, you won't have to concern yourself with the legalities and regulations of Japanese knotweed.

 Request a FREE lawn survey > Japanese Knotweed Treatment >